weiderlim/steganalysis/README.md

 ```

 ### Creating another account to request for more GPU's.
 (Requires another billing account)
 Navigate to this [link](https://cloud.google.com/billing/docs/how-to/payment-methods), and click the 'Manage Billing Accounts' button.
-Enter a new account.
+Register a new billing account.
+Then link the new billing account to the project, as shown below.
 ```bash
 # checking billing accounts
 gcloud alpha billing accounts list